Bag-Labs/greenhouse-job-board/README.txt

 == Changelog ==

+= 2.8.0 =
+* Add interactive department and location filter.
+* Update messaging and description text to be more helpful.
+* Clean up codebase more in alignment with WordPress Coding Standards.
+* Ensure sanitizing and escaping input and output from database and api for better security.
+* Add opt-in feature to track usage via anonymous analytics data.

 = 2.7.2 =
 * Fix bug with department filter not firing properly when not in debug mode.